Maroondah Dam: History

-Location and features
+Water supply was increased with additional weirs and aqueducts in 1893, and again in 1909.
+The second stage of the scheme was completed in 1927, with the construction of the Maroondah Dam and reservoir.
+Each stage incorporated picnic areas for the enjoyment of visitors, culminating with the construction of the Maroondah Reservoir Park in 1927.
+The upper section of the Maroondah Water Supply System remains operational, while the central section of the aqueduct was entirely decommissioned in the mid-2000s but remains intact.

-Maroondah Reservoir from above.
-Shot on 4 April 2022.
+Dam and reservoir overview

-Constructed in the 1920s by the Melbourne and Metropolitan Board of Works, it is now operated by Melbourne Water.
-Like most of Melbourne's water harvesting reservoirs, the entire catchment is eucalypt forest completely closed to human activity, as is the reservoir itself.
-Immediately below the concrete dam, the Maroondah Reservoir Park features a large garden landscaped in an "English style", featuring many exotic plants very different from the surrounding native vegetation.
-A walking track leads across the dam, over the spillway, and up to a lookout from which much of the reservoir can be viewed.
+The dam was constructed in the 1920s by the Melbourne and Metropolitan Board of Works.

-History
+Dam

 Following the Yan Yean and Toorourrong schemes, the Maroondah Dam scheme was the third water supply source for Melbourne.
 The Maroondah Aqueduct was built in 1886–1881 to supply water to the Preston Reservoir from a diversion weir on the Watts River.
 The level of the aqueduct was determined by the site of the proposed Maroondah Reservoir, preparatory work for which was undertaken in 1915–1919.
 Construction commenced in October 1920 and was completed in 1927.
 During that period, the capacity of the Maroondah Aqueduct was increased.

+The rock-foundation concrete dam wall is 41 m high and 291 m long.
+When full, the resultant reservoir has a storage capacity of 28200 ML and covers 200 ha, drawn from a catchment area of 104 km2.
+The uncontrolled rock-chute spillway has a discharge capacity of 465 m3/s.
 In 1986, the reservoir spillway was widened to increase its flow capacity to that of a 1-in-10,000-year flood and, in 1989, the stability of the concrete dam was enhanced using ground anchors.